mstill3/spark-for-dummies/projects/databricks/README.md

 # Databricks Apache Spark Overview
-Introduction to Spark architecture as well as the core, streaming, and machine learning APIs
+Introduction to Spark architecture as well as the core, streaming, and machine learning APIs from this  [Databricks Course](https://databricks.com/training/instructor-led-training/courses/apache-spark-overview)

 <table>
     <tr>